powsybl/powsybl-dynawo/docs/dynamic_simulation/model-simplifiers.md

 ## Energized simplifier
 Filter energized equipment models, namely :
-* Equipment terminals are all connected (except dangling sides)
+* Injection and hvdc terminals are all connected (except dangling sides)
 * Each terminal buses have a voltage level on

 Filter overload management systems :